 4. LEARN THE LINGO

-Learning some of the local language is a given for most conscientious travelers, but don’timage1 restrict yourself to friendly basics if you want to eat healthy when treating yourself to meals out.
+Learning some of the local language is a given for most conscientious travelers, but don’t restrict yourself to friendly basics if you want to eat healthy when treating yourself to meals out.
 You’ll have to do the leg work for your own destination – but below are a couple of the most useful Spanish phrases I’ve come to rely on so far:

 Yo soy vegetariano – I am vegetarian